-The applicant requests after-the-fact approval of an existing 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8 foot tall retaining wall), with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and a 12-foot diameter thatched umbrella on an approximately 10 foot in diameter concrete pad at mid bluff, and increasing the height of the approved (CDP 5-90-1041-A3) 4 foot high retaining wall to approximately 8 feet located on a 2,744 square foot beach-fronting lot.
+The applicant requests after-the-fact approval of an existing 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8-foot tall retaining wall notched into the bluff in support of the structure) with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and a 8-foot high, 12-foot in diameter thatched umbrella on an approximately 10 foot in diameter concrete pad at mid bluff, located on a 2,744 square foot beach-fronting lot (see Exhibit no. 3 &4).